-In this experiment, goldfish were pricked with a pin.
+In an experiment in Ireland, goldfish were pricked with a pin.
 Responses from this painful event were measured in the spinal cord, and in the brain, from the cerebellum through to the telencephalon (forebrain), where it is thought that fish feel pain.

 Responses were also found when a heated prod was used.